Ina Herold Jones, noted writer and Cobleskill’s poet laureate since 2010, died on October 22 after a brief illness. She was 99.

 A funeral service will be held at the Cobleskill United Methodist Church at 2:00 p.m. on Saturday, October 26, followed by private burial at the Cobleskill Rural Cemetery.
 In lieu of flowers, memorial donations in Ina’s name are invited to the Cobleskill United Methodist Church, Kaitlin’s nonprofit Clothes To Kids of Denver (www.clothestokidsdenver.org) or a charity of your choice.

 Arrangements have been entrusted to Mereness-Putnam Funeral Home, 171 Elm St., Cobleskill.

-To send flowers to Ina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ina Herold Jones, please visit our floral store.